Tools and Resources

 Brown recluse spider bite

 The pain associated with a brown recluse spider bite typically increases during the first eight hours after the bite.
+You may also have fever, chills and body aches.
 The bite usually heals on its own in about a week.
-In a minority of cases, the skin at the center of the bite can become dusky red and then evolve into a deep open sore (ulcer) that enlarges as the surrounding skin dies.
+In a minority of cases, the skin at the center of the bite can become dark blue or purple and then evolve into a deep open sore (ulcer) that enlarges as the surrounding skin dies.
 The ulcer usually stops growing within 10 days after the bite, but full healing can take months.

 When to see a doctor